Economics, Incentives,

 You can consider installing solar panels on your roof, signing up for a community solar program, or signing up for renewable energy programs provided by your local electric utility company.

-Get in touch with your electric utility company!
+Get in touch with your electric utility company

 Your electric utility company is happy to help you to figure out your home charging setup.
-Most have special EV rates that provide cheaper electricity during off-peak hours and some even provide charging installation incentives.
+Most have special EV rates that provide cheaper electricity during off-peak hours, and some even provide charging installation incentives.
 MNCharging.org provides you a direct link to your own electric utility.

 Tips on buying new EVs:

 You should also look at our EV Sales Savvy page where we list EV salespeople that are recommended by Minnesota EV Owners.
-Who you work with makes a big difference.

 How to find used EVs: